 The other day, as we were headed out the door for school, my daughter remembered that she needed shorts for her PE class.
 Black shorts and only black shorts.
 It was a Monday morning so our weekend laundry piles were still teetering on the dryer in the basement.
-We searched and searched like maniacs for a few minutes but she ultimately had to settle on some shorts that were actually mine (can you imagine anything worse as a teenager?).
+We searched and searched like maniacs for a few minutes but she ultimately had to settle on some shorts that were actually mine.
+Can you imagine anything worse as a teenager?
 As we were running throughout the house, I mentioned, in a not-so-patient tone, that it would have been ideal if she would have thought of this the night before rather than as we were walking out the door for school.
 Naturally, she was grateful for my astute insight.

 So once in awhile, it’s ok to forget about your PE shorts until the last minute.
 But if that becomes a habit, it might be time to slow down and think ahead and maybe keep on top of that pile of clothes that threatens to create a black-short emergency.